ayaovi/LuckyDivisor/README.md

 ## Game UI

 The following diagram depicts the game user interface.
+Upon first load, should the game UI image not load, please just refresh the page again and it should work out.

 ![alt tag](/assets/game_ui.png)